 1. Bowl for FREE — Kids can bowl 2 games for FREE every day throughout the Summer.
 Visit KidsBowlFree.com to see which bowling alleys are participating.

 2. Get a FREE Slurpee — July 11 is always FREE Slurpee Day at 7-Eleven.
 Take your family out for a free tasty treat that will help cool you off during the Summer heat!

 3. Make Slime — Both my daughter and I have so much fun creating and playing with this Inside Out Sensory Slime.
 It’s just so fun to see how it works.

 4. Make Homemade Iced Tea — Try brewing a batch of my favourite sun tea.
 You’ll have fun watching the water change colour and even more fun adding your favourite flavourings like lemons, mint or even raspberries.

 6. Visit the Beach — Living in the Okanagan, we have a ton of beautiful beaches at our fingertips.
-We like to grab a book or magazine and head to one to relax while our daughter plays in the sand or on the playground.
+We like to grab a book or magazine and head to one to relax while our daughters play in the sand or on the playground.

 7. Go Fruit Picking — One word.
 Cherries!
 We love to get out as soon as our favourite fruits are in season.
 U-Picks are a great way to spend an afternoon with friends or family and are always much cheaper than the grocery stores!